bharatsdev/microservices/README.md

 # Product Ordering - MicroServices

 This repository has basic code related to MicroService in spring boot.

     - Creation of MicroServices
     - Intercommunication in between MicroServices
     - Authorization of Micro by JWT
     - Dockerization of MicroServices
     - Docker-Compose in MicroServices

-# Technologies
+# Tech Stack

 	- Java 8
-	- lombok
 	- Spring Boot
 	- Maven
-	- H2 (With the Dev profile you can use H2, but with the Prod Profile you need to use MySQL)
-	- Tomcat
+    - MangoDB
 	- JWT
 	- Docker, Docker-compose